By S.T. Joshi

 Back Cover Text

 constitutes an intimate glimpse into his mind and imagination.
-This third revised edition
+This fifth revised edition

-provides comprehensive information on over 1000 books owned by Lovecraft.
-These books focus
+provides comprehensive information on 1129 books owned by Lovecraft.
+These books focus chiefly on

-chiefly on four key areas that Lovecraft found particularly fascinating: ancient literature and
+four key areas that Lovecraft found particularly fascinating: ancient literature and history; the

-history; the history and antiquities of New England; astronomy, chemistry, and other sciences;
+history and antiquities of New England; astronomy, chemistry, and other sciences; and, of course,

-In this new edition, more than 25 titles have been added to the list of books owned by
+In this updated edition, fourty-four new titles have been added to the list of books

 Contents